olitrussle/blog/_posts/2017-04-20-how-to-compare-remortgage-deals.md

 Some remortgage deals will come with special incentives.
 The lender may offer to pay for the valuation and/or the legal fees, for example.

 ## Using Trussle to compare your options
 As you can see, there’s a lot to weigh up when you’re comparing remortgage deals.
 [Trussle](https://apply.trussle.com/remortgage-quick-check) can help you bypass the hassle of doing all the work yourself.
 Simply answer a few questions using our online form and we’ll scan the market to find a suitable deal that looks good for you.
 A qualified mortgage adviser will then get in touch to talk it through, and will explain why it’s the most suitable option for you.
 We’ll show you all the important details like the initial rate, the Standard Variable Rate, and any product fees.
+To see how this works before you get started, read [How To Remortgage With Trussle](https://trussle.com/blog/how-to-remortgage-with-trussle).